-It is the gathering of the top most renowned doctors in the field of IBD.
-It is an opportunity not to be missed where you can meet and discuss key topics with colleagues within a highly favored group of a 150-200 participants.
+It is a gathering of the top most renowned doctors in the field of IBD.
+It is an opportunity not to be missed to meet and discuss key topics with a highly select group of 150-200 colleagues.

 3rd IBDH Annual Meeting in Seattle.
 Meeting offers you: